mapr-demos/mapr-streams-60-getting-started/README.md

 For more information about using MapR-DB in the MapR developer sandbox, check out the excellent tutorial at [https://github.com/mapr-demos/mapr-db-60-getting-started](https://github.com/mapr-demos/mapr-db-60-getting-started).

-## Step 8.
+## Step 7.
 Stream JSON data and consume with Spark Streaming

 The prior examples used Kafka libraries for consuming and producing data.
 You can also consume data from Kafka streams using Apache Spark.
 This enables you to load streaming data into Scala dataframes which can be joined, transformed, and saved with a wide variety of dataframe operators.

 This example consumes from a stream with a user-defined schema that matches the clickstream generated in the Step 7.
-Here's how to run run it:
+Here's how to run it:

 ```
-SPARK_MASTER_IP=192.168.0.38
-scp target/mapr-streams-study-1.0-jar-th-dependencies.jar $SPARK_MASTER_IP
+# Run this on any cluster node.
+Be sure to upload the jar file if its not there already.
-ssh $SPARK_MASTER_IP java -cp mapr-streams-study-1.0-jar-with-dependencies.jar com.mapr.examples.ClickstreamConsumer /apps/mystream:mytopic4
+java -cp target/mapr-streams-study-1.0-jar-with-dependencies.jar com.mapr.examples.ClickstreamConsumer /apps/mystream:mytopic4
 ```